piglovesyou/graphql-let/README.md

 Two things:

-* graphql-let/loader runs graphql-codegen inside according to the `.graphql-let.yml` configuration.
-It's supposed to generate TypeScript source so you'll want the additional loader to generate `.js` by such as babel-loader.
-The result is what you can import from your `.tsx`, such as `useNewsQuery` function in the above example.
+* graphql-let/loader runs graphql-codegen inside according to the `.graphql-let.yml` config and generates TypeScript source, such as `useNewsQuery` function in the above example.
-* It also generates a file `.d.ts` for the intermediate TypeScript result.
+* It also generates a file `.d.ts` for it so all the data and functions is typed.

 <p align="center"><img src="./resource/graphql-let-loader.png" /></p>